A Simple Guide To Installing Your Farmhouse Sink

 Now that you know what size you need, there are are some other options to consider, such as the number of basins (single or double), what material you want (read descriptions below), the color and whether you want a smooth apron or a design such as fluted.

-If you know you want a farmhouse sink, but aren’t sure about the material, we generally recommend fireclay.
+If you know you want a farmhouse sink, but aren’t sure about the material, we generally recommend a fireclay farm sink.
 It is typically showcased in designer kitchens and magazines – and is probably what you have in mind.
 The look blends in easily with any décor, from modern to traditional, and hasn’t gone out of style for centuries!

 A copper sink can be a show-stopper centerpiece in the kitchen.
 It has a beautifully rustic look that will constantly evolve with age.
 This is due to its living finish, called the patina.
 The patina is naturally antimicrobial and requires very little maintenance.
 Occasionally it will lighten in spots when exposed to acid, but don’t worry!
 It will naturally darken again over time.